ingus-t/AMAdillo-web-client/README.md

 ![Slack Slash command](https://raw.githubusercontent.com/ingus-t/SPAI-AMA-nodejs/master/img/Slack_slash_command.PNG "Slack Slash command")

 ## Example commands:
-* /amadillo deadline - search for term deadline
+* **/amadillo deadline** - search for the term *deadline*
-* /amadillo deadline | 0.25 - search for term deadline with error threshold 0.75
+* **/amadillo deadline | 0.25** - search for term deadline with error threshold 0.25
-* /amadillo [help/h/-h] - see tips and examples, no need to look here :)
+* **/amadillo help** - see tips and examples, no need to look up the GitHub page :)

 ## Screenshot:
 ![Screenshot](https://github.com/ingus-t/SPAI-AMA-nodejs/blob/master/img/ss.PNG "Screenshot")

 ## Issues, planned changes (long list... :) )
-* Get full user name list from Udacity admins - then all usernames could be completely removed from the dataset (they are only partially removed in an automated process.
+* If I got full user name list from Udacity admins - then all usernames could be completely removed from the dataset (they are only partially removed in an automated process.
 And doing it manually is error prone and time consuming).
-* For safe Slack integration I would
+* For safe Slack integration I would need an admin from Udacity to talk to me.
+Privacy is important.

+Possible additional commands:
+* **/60days 1** - allows adding or editing information about a specific #60daysofudacity challenge day.
+And the full log would automatically be saved and available to Udacity staff.

 ## Acknowledgements
 1. Taimur Zahid, for compiling the AMA transcript dataset.